 The Iris Book Award: Prize Ceremony, Reading, and Discussion with author David George Haskell, and guest speakers Kocku von Stuckrad and David Abram, moderated by Lisa Sideris.

-The ceremony will be followed by a reading from The Songs of Trees, and a discussion with prize-winner David George Haskell, in conversation with Professor of Religious Studies (University of Groningen) Kocku von Stuckrad, and ecologist and philosopher David Abram.
-The event will be moderated by Lisa Sideris, Professor of Religious Studies and Associate Director of the Center for Religion & the Human (Indiana University).
+The ceremony was followed by a reading from The Songs of Trees, and a discussion with prize-winner David George Haskell, in conversation with Professor of Religious Studies (University of Groningen) Kocku von Stuckrad, and ecologist and philosopher David Abram.
+The event was moderated by Lisa Sideris, Professor of Religious Studies and Associate Director of the Center for Religion & the Human (Indiana University).

 For those not acquainted with Haskell's work, “Eleven Ways of Smelling a Tree” provides an excellent introduction.
 The essay is accompanied by original music and art, and draws together some of the same themes as The Songs of Trees: awakening the richness and diversity of sensory experience, the blurred boundaries of “individuality” among humans and trees, and the ecology of ethics and the sacred.
 An excerpt from The Songs of Trees is also available here.

 David George Haskell is the recipient of the first annual Iris Book Award for The Songs of Trees: Stories from Nature’s Great Connectors (Viking, 2017), which also received a John Burroughs Medal for Distinguished Nature Writing and was chosen as a Best Science Books of 2017 by NPR’s Science Friday.
 His other works include The Forest Unseen, a finalist for the 2013 Pulitzer Prize in nonfiction.
 He is Professor of Biology at Sewanee: University of the South.